weymouth/BiotSavartBCs.jl/README.md

 using BiotSavartBCs
 ```

-### WaterLily.jl Simuations with BiotSavartBCs.jl
+### WaterLily.jl Simulations with BiotSavartBCs.jl

-Using these new boundary conditions within a `WaterLily` simulation is really straight-forward, this requires only three (😱) lines of codes.
+Using these new boundary conditions within a `WaterLily` simulation is really straightforward; this requires only three (😱) lines of code.
 The first one is obviously

 ```julia
 using WaterLily,BiotSavartBCs
 ```
-the second line that you have to modify is to creates the Biot-Savart integral operator (using the multi-level approach described in the paper)
+The second line that you have to modify is to create the Biot-Savart integral operator (using the multi-level approach described in the paper)

 ```julia
 ω_ml = MLArray(sim.flow.σ)              #2D flows